artem-trubin/notilda-flow/readme.md

     - [ ] Change theme
   - [ ] Better usage of inputs in login/registration views
   - [ ] Better "to login" and "to registration" buttons
+  - [ ] Add a pop up to tell messages